aroberge/avantpy/psf/proposals.md

 as an opportunity to make the Python community more inclusive and diverse.
 On the contrary, some opinions expressed could be summarized/paraphrased as "If you want to program in Python, learn English like the rest of us."
+While there has certainly been significant improvements in support for international learners since that time, including the possibility to have Python identifiers written in different languages due to native support of utf-8, as well as the work done to translate the documentation into various languages, more could be done to make Python more welcoming to a larger international audience.

 One of the goals of Friendly-traceback is to make it easier for people who may feel inadequate as they do not understand English sufficiently well